BDC Hamburger Icon

 • Share your sustainability efforts with customers.
 If you’re making CSR headway, communicate your efforts to customers.
 For example, socially conscious consumers often check a product’s packaging before purchasing.
 According to McKinsey and Nielsen, sales of consumer packaged goods with ESG-related claims grew 28 percent over five years compared to 20 percent for similar products without ESG-related claims.
 So be sure to share your eco-conscious efforts with your customers.

 • Have multiple CSR goals.
 While you may want to start with one CSR initiative, considering multiple socially responsible goals can be more helpful.
 The McKinsey/Nielsen report showed that products with multiple CSR claims have double the growth rate of those with only one claim.
-Customers tend to reward companies demonstrating that social responsibility is an important part of their culture by pursuing multiple areas of improvement.
+Customers tend to reward companies showing social responsibility is an important part of their culture by pursuing multiple areas of improvement.

 Did you find this content helpful?